-The underground water system of Long Island has more The NYSDOH, with assistance from the local health department, has completed a source water assessment for this system, based on available information.
+The New York State Department of Health (NYSDOH), with assistance from the local health department, has completed a source water assessment for this system, based on available information.
 Possible and actual threats to this drinking water source were evaluated.
 The source water assessment includes a susceptibility rating based on the risk posed by each potential source of contamination and how rapidly contaminants can move through the subsurface to the wells.
-The susceptibility of a water supply well to contamination is dependent upon both the presence of potential sources of contamination within the well's contributing area and the likelihood that the contaminant can travel through the environment to reach the well.
+The susceptibility of a water supply well to contamination is dependent upon both the presence of potential sources of contaminant can travel through the environment to reach the well.
 The susceptibility rating is an estimate of the potential for contamination of the source water, it does not mean that the water delivered to consumers is, or will become contaminated.
-Please refer to section "Water Quality" for a list of the contaminants that have been detected.
+Please refer to the chart for a list of the contaminants that have been detected.
 The source water assessments provide resource managers with additional information for protecting source waters into the future.

-In 2014, our drinking water is derived from eight (8) wells.
-The source water assessment has rated most of the wells as having a high susceptibility to nitrates and three (3) of the wells as having a very high susceptibility to industrial solvents.
+In 2016, our drinking water was derived from eight (8) wells.
+The source water assessment has rated most of the wells as having a high susceptibility to nitrates and four (4) of the wells as having a very high susceptibility to industrial solvents.
 The very high susceptibility to industrial solvents is due primarily to point sources of contamination related to commercial/industrial activities in the assessment area.
-The high susceptibility of nitrate contamination is attributable to unsewered high density residential land use and related to practices in the assessment area, such as fertilizing lawns.
+The high susceptibility of nitrate contamination is attributable to unsewered high-density residential land use and related to practices in the assessment area, such as fertilizing lawns.

-A copy of the assessment, including a map of the assessment area, can be reviewed by contacting the District Office.
+A copy of the assessment, including a map of the assessment area, can be reviewed by contacting the District office.